Levator scapulae syndrome

 • Soft Tissue Treatment

-Levator scapulae syndrome does not produce any long-term effects, if it is accurately diagnosed and appropriately treated.
-Primary treatment with being aimed at the dysfunction that you hypothesize to be causing the levator scapulae dysfunction i.e. the cervical spine.
-It is also important that biomechanical problems that may be contributing to the condition, such as neck or shoulder muscle imbalances, postural problems, or thoracic mobility are identified and corrected as these are usually the cause increased demand on the levator scapulae.
+Levator scapulae syndrome does not produce any long-term effects if it is accurately diagnosed and appropriately treated.
+Primary treatment will be aimed at the dysfunction that you hypothesize to be causing the levator scapulae dysfunction i.e. the cervical spine.
+It is also important that biomechanical problems that may be contributing to the condition, such as neck or shoulder muscle imbalances, postural problems, or thoracic mobility are identified and corrected as these are usually the cause of increased demand on the levator scapulae.

 Treatment options include postural advice to ease the demand on the levator scapulae as well as stretching exercises to relieve tension.
 The levator scapulae can respond well to Active Release Techniques (ART).